hylasoft-usa/h-opc/README.md

 - `unsubscribe` is a function that unsubscribes the current monitored item.
 It's very handy when you want to terminate your callback

 it's **important** that you either enclose the client into a `using` statement or call `Dispose()` when you are finished, to unsubscribe all the monitored items and terminate the connection!

+### Go Asynchronous!

+Each method as an asynchornous counterpart that can be used with the async/await syntax.
+The asynchronous syntax is **recommended** over the synchronous one (maybe the synchronous one will be deprecated one day).

 ## Command line